 2.2 Official Contact

-For each Official Joomla Event organization team, one member will serve as the official contact for the Joomla! events team.
-If this person is not reachable within a period of more than 30 days, an alternative shall be named by the organization team.
-A secondary contact person will also need to be appointed for each event to be approved.
+For each Official Joomla Event’s organization team, there shall be two contacts.
+One member will serve as the official contact for the Joomla! events team.
+If this person is not reachable within a period of more than 30 days, the alternative will serve as the official contact, and a new secondary contact shall be named by the organization team.

 2.3 Promotion and Marketing

-Promotion of the event prior to JoomlaDay name usage application approval is prohibited.
+Applications are typically able to be approved by the Joomla Events Team within 28 days of application.
+Promotion of the event prior to JoomlaDay name usage application approval is not advised.

 2.4 Financial Rules

-A major requirement for the approval of your application is that the event is not designed to generate profit.
-An Official Joomla Event might offer associated workshops and other services for a fee, but the primary purpose of the event must not be commercial.
+Joomla!
+Events should not be run in a way that is designed to return a significant commercial profit to the event organisers.
+An Official Joomla Event might offer associated workshops and other services for a fee to cover the costs of organising the event, but the primary purpose of the event must not be commercial.

 - Paying an event company money for organization.